-Additionally, the Apple Supplier Responsibility Standards, as a supplement to the Code of Conduct, have requirements related to chemicals management and requires suppliers to “identify the Chemicals that are banned or restricted in accordance with Apple’s Regulated Substances Specifications.”
-The company helps new suppliers understand the code, shares best practices with suppliers, and educates suppliers on common missteps and proven solutions.
+Additionally, the Apple Supplier Responsibility Standards, as a supplement to the Code of Conduct, have requirements related to chemicals management and require each supplier to “comply with Apple’s Regulated Substances Specification, 069-0135, for all goods it manufactures for, and provides to, Apple.”
+In 2017, staff stated that the company helps new suppliers understand the code, shares best practices with suppliers, and educates suppliers on common missteps and proven solutions.
 Apple also educates local managers on topics including chemicals management through the “Apple Environmental Health and Safety Academy.”
-This Academy also includes a requirement for managers to “create and implement projects to improve environment, health, and safety conditions at their facilities” to put what they learn into practice; 3,300 projects have been launched so far.
+This Academy also includes a requirement for managers to “create and implement projects to improve environment, health, and safety conditions at their facilities” to put what they learn into practice; so far, about 3,400 projects have been launched across 274 supplier facilities.

 The Regulated Substances Specification states that “Apple requires test reports from certified labs as proof of compliance for [certain] substances [restricted per Apple’s policies] in homogeneous materials…A nationally or internationally certified laboratory must issue the test report.
 Supplier-owned laboratories are acceptable if they are independently certified.”